iqm0/iqm0/README.md

 - 🔭 I’m currently working on **my own personal project for a new learning platform using YouTube's API.**

-- 🌱 I’m currently learning **PHP, React, Astro and Next.js**
+- 🌱 I’m currently learning **Go, LLM and Datasets, Local and Cloud Neural Net / AIs, Databases (MongoDB and Postgres), Deployment (SCM, Flux, Helm, K8S and Docker) s**

-- 📫 How to reach me: **igorqm@gmail.com**
+- 📫 How to reach me: **igor@midotech.uk**

 🤓 More details about me:
 - 💼 Currently I work for Checkout.com in the Solutions team.
 We help merchants with their API integrations and troubleshooting requests and optimisations..
-- 📖 My focus is Front End Development, mainly JavaScript, React, JAMstack, Python, GraphQL, Gatsby, SCSS and Selenium.
+- 📖 My focus is Full Stack Development, mainly JavaScript, React, JAMstack, Python, GraphQL, Gatsby, SCSS and Selenium.
 - 💪 I wasn't always in Tech.
 My background and work experience was centered around retail, customer service and sales.
 I really enjoy helping other people and I really enjoy Tech

 <br />

 💬 Things to ask me about:
-- 🕹 Games: I am a huge Diablo and Apex Legends fan.
+- 🕹 Games: I am a longtime Diablo fan.
 I also like looter-shooters (Destiny, Division) and RPGs (Fallout, Skyrim), but I play a bit of everything (and indie games too, like Hades and Stardew Valley);
 - ⌨️ Hit me up with ideas for app projects, fiddling with Raspberry Pis and small SoCs, Mechanical Keyboards...
 - 🎹 Jazz and synthwave music.
 I used to play a lot back in my 20s, but nowadays it is mostly listening - still occasionally playing around with my MIDI controller in Ableton;